 Mary Pipher, author, psychotherapist, and activist, spoke at the recent Future First Conference in Minneapolis, addressing the most dangerous defense the human race could adopt at this point, that of "willful ignorance".
 According to Mary, willful ignorance occurs when we are caught between facing something too dreadful to acknowledge yet too dreadful to…Continue

 One of the many phrases that will stay with me from this week at Women's Future First 2014 Congress is that of Joanna Macy: sustaining the gaze.
-Even though what we see in the world is frightening and enraging, it is so important we witness (not deny) what mankind has…Continue
+Even though what we see in the world is frightening and enraging, it is so important we witness (not deny) what mankind has perpetrated upon our planet and to feel, to let…Continue

 A recent seminar on Jung and Steiner and their contributions to an evolution of consciousness, held at the C. G. Jung Institute in San Francisco, was well attended by individuals schooled in both camps.
 This seems to be happening more and more: finding the common ground of these two men's great works.

 Although contemporaries, Carl Jung and Rudolf Steiner never met.
 And…Continue